isomerpages/moe-admiraltysec/_news-and-highlights/2024 National Robotics Programming Competition (NRPC).md

 in STEM and providing them an opportunity to exhibit their enterprising skills.
 In 2009, Nanyang Polytechnic come onboard to co-organise this meaningful competition.
-In 2019, we updated NRPC to National Robotics Programming Competition to better reflect the coding and computational.</p>
+In 2019, we updated NRPC to National Robotics Programming Competition to better reflect the coding and computational.
+The competition took a 2 year break in 2020 and 2021 due to COVID and transited to online format in 2022 offering only to primary schools.</p>
+<p></p>
 <p></p>